-Please also refer to the Department for Education guidance on mental health and behaviour in schools for more information.
+Refer to the Department for Education guidance on mental health and behaviour in schools for more information.

-Figure 1: procedure if you have concerns about a child's welfare (as opposed to believing a child is suffering or likely to suffer from harm, or in immediate danger)
+Figure 1: Procedure if you have concerns about a child's welfare (as opposed to believing a child is suffering or likely to suffer from harm, or in immediate danger)

-(Note - if the DSL is unavailable, this should not delay action.
-See section 7.4 for what to do.)
+(Note - if the DSL is unavailable, this should not delay action.)

-7.7 Concerns about a staff member, supply teacher, volunteer or contractor
+Concerns about a staff member, supply teacher, volunteer or contractor